 Eucharistic Guild (and Communion Bread) - Nancy Hartman EMAIL

 The Eucharistic Guild prepares the bread and wine for service of the Sacrament of Holy Communion.
-If you are interested in Eucharistic Guild membership, or only occasionally baking Communion bread loaves, please contact Nancy or Dick Hartman.
+If you are interested in Eucharistic Guild membership, please contact Nancy Hartman.

 The Flower Committee, operating under Altar Guild, consists of several individuals who arrange flowers for Sunday Services, Festivals, and weddings.
 Sunday morning Altar Flowers may be given to celebrate or remember a person or occasion, with the dedication listed in “This Week” in the bulletin; contact Patty Carlson at 703-455-0788 or Email to make and to pay for ($20) a dedication.
 Two members of the flower committee are assigned to arrange flowers for Services each week.
 Each person arranges flowers approximately ten times per year.
 Flower arranging workshops are occasionally held for those desiring to be a part of the Flower Committee.
 If you are interested in joining the Flower Committee and learning the art of flower arranging, please contact Trudy.